In partnership with

 There are two differently-funded programmes:

-- The School Direct training programme: open to all graduates and funded in the same way as a university-based PGCE or SCITT.
+- The School Direct training programme: open to all graduates and funded in the same way as a university based PGCE or SCITT.
 Trainees pay tuition fees and may be eligible for a bursary and/or loans for fees and maintenance.

 Postgraduate Teaching Apprenticeship

 Similar to the salaried School Direct programme, this route allows you to gain classroom experience while earning a salary as an unqualified teacher.
 You will work towards QTS and will spend 20% of your time in off-the-job training.
 An end-point assessment (EPA) is taken in the final term to make sure you’re ready to start work as a qualified teacher.
-There is the expectation of employment within your training school at the end of your course.
+There is the possibility of employment within your training school at the end of your course.

 Early years initial teacher training